1and1/ioc-unit/README.md

 * to define Alternatives to include mocks or simulators
 * provided an extension which could be used to scan the classes and manipulate injections as it is necessary to build up a (automatic-) test environment

 *ejbcdiunit* helps by extending the mentioned extensions so that ejb-specific injections are "doable" using cdi-technics.
-Additionally it provides helper classes which provide functionality that otherwise would have to be implemented in every Testclass or Testproject again.
+Additionally it provides helper classes which provide functionality that otherwise would have to be implemented in every test class or test project again.

 * *PersistenceFactory* allows it to use alternative datasources in a easy way.
-There is a default which always searches a persistenceunit named "test".
+There is a default which always searches a persistence-unit named "test".
-* Transactionmanager handles per thread the stack of different transaction enviroments
+* TransactionManager handles per thread the stack of different transaction enviroments
 * TransactionInterceptor is used by the extension to encapsulate calls to ejbs
 * AsynchronousManager is a singleton where asynchronously to be executed routines can be stored and later executed in a deterministic way.
 * AsynchronousInterceptor encapsulate beans have method annotated @Asynchronous